N4M154/CareConnect/README.md

 ## Cool Features
 - **Patients**:
   - Create an account and log in
-  - Book and cancel appointments
+  - Book, view and  cancel appointments
   - View prescriptions and bills
   - Delete your account if needed